VALENCE-software/VALENCE/How-to-build-VALENCE.md

 ... type `make`

-Optionally, you can also try:
+You can also try:

-- `make test` to run a < 5 minute set of tests to do a quick validation of the build.
+- `make test` to run a < 5 minute set of tests to do a quick validation of the build (recommended).
 - `make test-large` to run a much longer set of tests to do a more thorough validation of the build (it is recommended to build the code with MPI).
 - `make doc` to build Doxygen documentation in the doc/ directory, if Doxygen is installed.